 Contact: Lillian Alvernaz, Chair

 Join the Indian Law Section as an Associate Member HERE

-The Intellectual Property Law Section of the State Bar of Montana promotes the education, training, and networking opportunities of attorneys who practice in the area of Intellectual Property Law.
+The Intellectual Property Law Section of the State Bar of Montana promotes the education, training, and networking opportunities of attorneys who practice in, are interested in, or desire to learn more about the area of Intellectual Property Law.
 The IPL Section’s Council meetings are open to everyone and occur every other month via Zoom.
 The IPL Member meeting occurs during the SBM Annual Meeting in September.
-The Section offers CLE webinars that are free to members and co-hosts IP Day in Montana at the University of Montana.
+The Section offers CLE webinars that are free to members and also co-hosts IP Day in Montana – a conference on IP topics of interest to Montanans.
 Please contact Sarah J. Rhoades firstname.lastname@example.org for upcoming meeting and event details.

 Natural Resource, Energy & Environmental Law